Basis of Preparation

 Capital gains and losses are determined by comparing proceeds received with the book value of sold assets.
 Impairment losses incurred through transfer are recognized under other operating costs.

 Research costs are recognized as costs in the income statement.
-Development costs (related to the design and testing of new or improved products) are recognized as intangible assets if capitalization criteria are fulfilled and if it is probable that their economic benefits will accrue to the company pursuant to IAS 38.
+Development costs (related to the design and testing of new or improved products) are recognized as intangible assets if capitalization criteria are fulfilled and if it is probable that their economic benefits will accrue to the company.
 The most significant development costs to be capitalized constitute R&D personnel costs and sub-contracting costs.
 Other development costs are recognized directly as costs.
 Development costs once recognized as costs are not capitalized in subsequent financial periods.

 Software includes acquired software licenses.
 These assets are entered in the balance sheet at cost and depreciated on a straight-line basis over their economic lifetime.
 The residual value and useful life of assets are reviewed for each financial statement and, if necessary, adjusted to indicate changes expected in the assets’ economic benefits.
 The economic lifetime does not generally exceed 5 years.
 The depreciation period for software acquired for internal use is 3–5 years.